Turkey–United States relations: Opinion Surveys

 According to a survey conducted in the spring of 2017 and released in August, 72% of Turks see the United States as a threat to Turkey's security.
 Furthermore, the US was perceived as a greater threat to security than Russia or China.
 According to PBS, opinions of the US dropped steadily from 1999/2000 (52% in Turkey in 1999/2000) and in 2006, favorable opinions dropped significantly in predominantly Muslim countries, which ranged from 12% in Turkey to 30% in Indonesia and Egypt.
 A 2019 survey conducted by the Pew Research Center showed 73% of Turks had a negative view of the United States, with only 20% having a positive view, the lowest among countries polled.
 The same study also showed only 11% of Turks had confidence in the US leader at the time of the survey, President Donald Trump, with 84% having no confidence in him.
 A 2024 survey conducted by the Pew Research Center showed only 8% of Turks had confidence in US President Joe Biden.
+According to a 2026 Pew Research Center survey, 13% of Turks had a favorable view of the United States, while 84% had a negative view.

 The following histogram shows the percentage of Turks that viewed the United States favorably according to the PEW Global Attitudes Survey:

 Results of 2017 BBC World Service: